Best Books: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010

 Jennifer Lynn Barnes (Little, Brown)

 Set a year after the conclusion of Barnes’s Inheritance Game trilogy, this captivating series launch introduces the Grandest Game, an annual competition run by billionaire Avery Grambs and the Hawthorne brothers, the previous series’ protagonists.
-Fan favorites—such as Grayson from The Brothers Hawthorne—and new characters collide in this high-stakes game of power, wealth, privilege, and revenge that follows seven teens who will do whatever it takes to win a shot at fame and fortune.
+Fan favorites—such as Grayson from The Brothers Hawthorne—and new characters collide in this high-stakes game of power, wealth, privilege, and revenge that follows eight teens who will do whatever it takes to win a shot at fame and fortune.

 LIST